devi777/Django-deployment/README.md

 # django-deployment

 A backend operational website project using django, no front-end.
 Uploaded on git for future references.
-Had hosted this project on PythonAnywhere.com for a free trial of 3 months.
+Hosted on PythonAnywhere for 3 months.

-Thanks to Full Stack Web Development Course by Pierian Data.
+Thanks to Full Stack Web Development by Pierian Data.